About Art Licensing

 How Much Will I Earn?

 Artists receive 50% of all money ALI receives from the customers’ agency agreement created specifically for the image(s).
 Each contract we write comes with its own unique terms.
 Licensing royalties or flat fee payments are based upon industry standards with different percentages paid for different products.

 When Am I Paid?

-Royalties are paid out in the quarter following receipt of payment to Art Licensing (royalty payments are mailed to ALI quarterly).
+Royalties are paid out in the quarter following receipt of payment from our customers to Art Licensing.
+We pay artists all over the world by different methods.

 Will I Receive Advances?

 Some licensing agreements include advances.
 Licensing advances are determined by the individual manufacturer contracts and vary by industry and company.
 Artists receive 50% of these advances and are subtracted from the royalties earned for that quarter.